Looking to Cash In on the Equity in Your Home?

 Home Equity Loan Vs. Home Equity Lines of Credit (HELOC)

-Home equity loans are a second mortgage that allow you to use the equity in your home as collateral to borrow money.
+Home equity loans are a second mortgage that allows you to use the equity in your home as collateral to borrow money.
 Homeowners who take out a home equity loan make monthly payments on the loan in addition to their mortgage payments.
 The monthly payments are made up of two items: principal and interest.
 The principal is the original amount that was taken out for the loan.
 The interest on the loan is fixed, meaning your loan’s interest rate won’t increase over time.
-So during the repayment period, you’ll be paying off the principal and any interest that has accumulated.
+During the repayment period, you’ll be paying off the principal and any interest that has accumulated.

 Home Loan Refinance